-- The last financial statement tabled with the local board - The most recent bank statement - Evidence of consultation with PSCC members (e.g. minutes of meeting which clearly indicates the PSCC member) - A copy of your preferred quote for all requested items (to include start and end dates that align with when your previous funding will be exhausted).
+• The last financial statement tabled with the local board;

+- The most recent bank statement; - Evidence of consultation with PSCC members (e.g. minutes of meeting which clearly indicates the PSCC member); and - A copy of your preferred quote for all requested items (to include start and end dates that align with when your previous funding will be exhausted). - A position description for administration or secretarial staff, including the hourly rate of pay and estimated hours per week.

-All certified applications and supporting documentation must be emailed to snp-grants@justice.gld.gov.au.
+All certified applications and supporting documentation must be emailed to

+SNP_GRANTS@justice.qld.gov.au.

-We will notify the local board when we receive their application-contact us if this is not acknowledged within 10 days.
+We will notify the local board when we receive their application-contact OLGR if it is not acknowledged within 10 days.